Care

 bacon in carbon steel

-If you’re looking at some stubborn residue or fried bits that seem eternally stuck to your pan (even after giving it a thorough wipe), break out a neutral oil (like grapeseed or canola) and some coarse salt.
+If youโ€™re looking at baked-on residue or fried bits that seem eternally stuck to your pan even after giving it a thorough wipe, break out a neutral oil (like grapeseed or canola) and some coarse salt.

-2. Using a kitchen or paper towel, rub the salt and oil all over the inside of the pan.
+2. Using a kitchen or paper towel, scrub the salt and oil all over the inside of the pan.
 The salt acts as a gentle abrasive, helping to scrape up burnt-on food remnants and any polymerized oil.

-3. Once you’ve removed as much of the mess as possible, thoroughly wipe your pan to get rid of the oil, salt, and food residue.
+3. Once youโ€™ve removed as much of the mess as possible, thoroughly wipe and rinse your pan to get rid of the oil, salt, and food residue.
+After rinsing, place on the burner over low to ensure it's completely dry, then apply a very thin layer of neutral oil to the surface.

 If your pan is still looking a little grimy after trying this method, head over to method three.